Accidents and Illnesses

 When your child is enrolled at St Anthony’s, we will seek information from you which will enable us to act, as far as possible, in accordance with your wishes in instances of an accident or illnesses involving your child.
 Should there be any changes to a student’s health details, please contact the school office so that our records can be kept up-to-date.

-The school supplies First Aid Kits for teachers to deal with minor accidents which occur in the playground.
+The school has a First Aid Kit to deal with minor accidents which occur in the playground.
 In cases of severe accidents or sudden illness, the school will endeavour to contact parents, then the local Ambulance.
 If a parent is unavailable, the school will take steps to have the Ambulance transport the child to hospital if necessary.

 Medication at school cannot be administered to any child without the correct parental consent forms being completed.
 All medication will be stored in a locked cupboard in the school office.
 Medication must have attached to it a sticker (original label) from a chemist with the individual child’s name, instructions for administering medicine, use-by date, doctor’s name, phone number, pharmacy name and phone number.
 Non-prescribed medications should not be brought to school and will not be administered by school staff.

 The following is a list of exclusion periods for infectious diseases for children and staff of day care facilities, schools and preschools published by the Tropical Public Health Unit – Queensland Department of Health.